Fisher-Physics-Theories-2025/Fisher-Physics/README.md

 # 🧠 Fisher Physics Theories – Clinton Fisher (2025)

+---
+## 📌 The Only Question That Matters

+**Can anything exist at the speed of light?**

+This is the foundation of the Finite Perception Cosmology Hypotheses.

+If the answer is **no**, then the entire model holds:

+- The universe is finite.
+- Structure dissolves at the light-speed boundary.
+- Perception defines being.
+- And what lies beyond is not hidden — but **Nothing**.

+> If light-speed is the edge of existence, then there is no need for dark energy, inflation, or faster-than-light paradoxes.

+This is not a theory to believe — it is a boundary to choose.

 This repository contains the original cosmological hypotheses developed by Clinton Fisher in 2025.
 These works propose a new boundary-based framework for understanding time, space, entropy, and universal structure — challenging classical assumptions of infinity and reconciling relativity, quantum mechanics, and cosmological expansion.

 All hypotheses are timestamped, publicly archived, and accessible via DOI.